dabrowskiw/cq-example/notes.md

 ### git add

-This adds a file or many files to the staging area.
+This adds a file or many files that are funny to the staging area.

 ```sh
 git add <filename>